York Lions: Football

 The York Lions football team has been in operation since 1968 and currently compete in the 11-team Ontario University Athletics conference.
 The program is one of two in U Sports football to have never won a conference championship.
 Dexter Janke has been the team's head coach since January 22, 2024.

 Men's ice hockey

-Men's road playoff game vs. Windsor Lancers February 16, 2012.
+Men's hockey road playoff game vs. Windsor Lancers February 16, 2012.

 The York Lions men's ice hockey team competes in the 20-team Ontario University Athletics conference.
 The team has won three national championships in 1985, 1988, and 1989.
 The program has also yielded seven Queen's Cup conference championships, most recently in 2017.
 The team's head coach has been Russ Herrington since 2017.

 Women's ice hockey

 The York Lions women's ice hockey team competes in the 13-team Ontario University Athletics conference.
 The team's head coach is Dan Church, who has been in that position since 2004 and is the longest-serving active head coach at York.
 The team was won three McCaw Cup conference championships, coming in 1983, 1987, and 1997.